 If readings are obtained which deviate by more than ±3 dB, locate the source of the error and correct the deficiency prior to proceeding with the testing.

-Test the EUT by determining the conducted emission from the EUT input power leads, as follows:
+Measure the inrush current of the EUT as follows:

 Select the positive lead for testing and clamp the current probe into position.

+Arm the oscilloscope for measuring and recording the inrush current.

-Perform measurement by application of power on the EUT using a mercury relay (Figure 5-11.a), the internal EUT switch (Figure 5-11.b), or the power controller (Figure 5-11.c).
+Power on the EUT by means of either a fast bounce-free power switch (Figure 5-11.a), the internal EUT switch (Figure 5-11.b), or the power controller (Figure 5-11.c).

+1 to 5.4.4.4a.2(b): A DC current is applied for verifying that the current probe will not be saturated by the EUT DC supply current.

+2 to 5.4.4.4a.2(b): This DC current is applied through the LISN for applying the same impedance through the probe as with the EUT.

-5.4.4.4a.2(b)5.4.4.4a.2(b)5.4.4.4a.3(c)The method for application of power is defined in the EMEVR
+3 to 5.4.4.4a.3(c): The method for application of power is defined in the EMEVR.

+4 to 5.4.4.4a.3(c): The fast switch method (also referred to as hard switch-on or “plug-in”) provides the response of the EUT to a voltage step and can therefore be very useful for acceptance.

+5 to 5.4.4.4a.3(c): The power controller method permits a direct verification of compatibility with the central protection device used in the actual space segment element.

+6 to 5.4.4.4a.3(c): It is important to ensure that the correct current peak is measured.
+Specifically, it is important to realise that sometimes the very first short steep current peak is due to the charging of the common mode capacitors and this is not an inrush current in the sense of the present requirement.

-5.4.4.4a.3(c)5.4.4.4a.3(c)5.4.4.4a.3(c)Data presentation
+Data presentation

 ECSS-E-ST-20-07_0080177